se-edu/se-book/oopDesign/objects/basic/text.md

 <tip-box>

-:package: The interface and implementation of some real-world objects in our example:
+{{ icon_example }} The interface and implementation of some real-world objects in our example:

 * Calculator: the buttons and the display are part of the interface; circuits are part of the implementation.
 * Adam: In the context of our 'calculate average age' example, the interface of Adam consists of requests that adam will respond to, e.g.  "Give age to the nearest year, as at Jan 1st of this year" "State your name"; the implementation includes the mental calculation Adam uses to calculate the age which is not visible to other objects.